nathanramoscfa/pyfinlab/README.md

 * **Portfolio Optimization**
 	Compute an efficient frontier of portfolios based on any one of 7 risk models and 3 return models from the [PyPortfolioOpt](https://pyportfolioopt.readthedocs.io/en/latest/) library.

+* **Multifactor Scoring Model**
+	Analyze and rank stocks according to factors assumed to have excess returns and violate the efficient market hypothesis.

 * **Optimizer Backtest**
 	Backtest optimized portfolios and compute performance charts, efficient frontier plots, and performance statistics.